Rakuten Monkeys

-The team played their home games at Chengcing Lake Baseball Field in Kaohsiung County (now part of Kaohsiung City) from 2004 to 2010.
-In the 2011 season, their home stadium was moved to Taoyuan International Baseball Stadium.
-Accordingly, the team's name was changed to the Lamigo Monkeys, and the current owner Rakuten maintains the "Monkeys" name.

 History

 First Financial Holdings Agan (2003)

 First known as the First Securities Agan, the team was owned by the First Financial Holding Corporation, a government-funded financial holding service institute.
-Its then-chairman Chen Chien-lung was a keen political supporter of President Chen Shui-bian, and, upon the president's request, immediately agreed to take over one of the two former TML teams after TML was merged into CPBL in January 2003.
+Its then-chairman Chen Chien-lung was a keen political supporter of President Chen Shui-bian, and, upon the president's request, immediately agreed to take over one of the two former Taiwan Major League (TML) teams after TML was merged into CPBL in January 2003.

 Since Macoto Bank had already decided to take-over the Macoto Gida, Chen Chien-lung took over the Agan as promised.
 The majority of Agan's player came from Taipei Gida and Kaohsiung-Pingtung Fala, and not from the Taichung Agan, which carried the same mascot and were the champions of the final season of TML.
 Agan played its home games at Chengcing Lake Baseball Field.

 After Chen Chien-lung's sudden resignation due to allegation of insider trading in August 2003, the First Financial Holding Corporation no longer showed willingness in running the team.
 The Agan finished the 2003 season placing fifth overall, and did not win any of the 20 games against Brother Elephants, the Taiwan Series champions of that season.

 La New Bears (2004–2010)

 Just before the 2004 season, Kaohsiung County Magistrate Yang Chiu-hsing invited the La New Corporation, a footwear manufacturer to sponsor the then-vacant Chengcing Lake Baseball Field, which was under the management of Kaohsiung County after the disbandment of Taiwan Major League.
 La New Corporation eventually agreed and, in addition, offered to buy the First Financial Holdings Agan, whose management had been struggling in the past season.

-On December 16, 2003, La New completed the process with First Financial Holdings and renamed the team La New Bears.
+In December 2003, La New completed the process with First Financial Holdings and renamed the team La New Bears.
 In the first two years of their existence, the Bears did not perform well.
 But after several additions to the roster through drafts and the minor league, the Bears turned the team around, eventually winning the 2006 Taiwan Series title.